Survey Results - Trainee feedback on Michelmores LLP

 The Lex 100 verdict on Michelmores LLP

-The deals: Advising on a multi-million pound cross border trusts dispute in the Cayman Islands which involves careful consideration of various family members, as well as complex corporate structuring in multiple jurisdictions.
-Our role has included providing advice on tax and litigation work; launched group action proceedings against Clydesdale Bank and National Australia Bank relating to their Tailored Business Loans; advised Mindful Chef as it secured Series A investment of £6m from Piper, a leading investor into fast growing consumer brands; advised the Mayor’s Office For Policing And Crime on its acquisition of the Empress State Building in Earls Court, London for a purchase price of £250m; advising the Astana International Financial Centre in Kazakhstan on a major project to set up Kazakhstan’s own international financial centre in Astana, in a similar manner to those in Dubai and Qatar.
+The deals: Advising on a multimillion-pound cross-border trusts dispute in the Cayman Islands which involves careful consideration of various family members, as well as complex corporate structuring in multiple jurisdictions; launched group action proceedings against Clydesdale Bank and its former owner National Australia Bank relating to their tailored business loans, upon instruction of RGLManagement Ltd; advised Emma Bridgewater on £8m BGF investment to drive international growth; advised the Mayor’s Office For Policing And Crime on its acquisition of the Empress State Building in Earls Court, London for a purchase price of £250m; advised the world’s largest development organisation, BRAC, on the transformation of its microfinance operation in Uganda into a bank.

-The clients: Bamboo Finance; Exeter Chiefs; Finnfund; Greenland Group; Haynes Publishing Group Plc; Lendlease; Santander; Seasalt; The Mayor’s Office For Policing And Crime; The Met Office.
+The clients: Exeter Chiefs; Finnfund; Greenland Group; Haynes Publishing Group Plc; Lendlease; Santander; Seasalt; Soros Economic Development Fund; The Mayor’s Office For Policing And Crime; The Met Office.

-A day in the life of… Siobhan Murphy, first-year trainee, Michelmores LLP
+A day in the life of… Hollie Suddards, first-year trainee, Michelmores LLP

-4.00pm: I meet my supervisor for our weekly catch up and we chat about the work I have on, my capacity and any areas of work that I would like to get involved with in the future.
+3.15pm: I meet my supervisor for a catch-up to speak about the matters I am working on, my capacity and whether there are any other areas of law that I would like to get involved in during the remainder of my seat.

 About the firm